 This one may seem obvious, but when trying out an entirely new or different haircut, take a second to pause and ask yourself if the look you’re considering suits your personal style.
 We’re all for trying out new trends and looks, but the reality is that veering too far away from your personal style can make you feel uncomfortable in the long run.

 This last one is more important than you might think.
 That’s because your hair’s thickness—whether you’ve got thin hair or thick, curly locks—can factor into how well you can pull off some cuts.
 For example, if you have thick hair (lucky you!), your stylist might suggest that you go with a longer haircut over a short one, and vice-versa.
-To get a little inspo before you go in for a cut, check out our articles on The 25 Best Haircuts for Thick Hair and the 25 Best Haircuts for Thin Hair.
+To get a little inspo before you go in for a cut, check out our articles on The 31 Best Haircuts and Hairstyles for Thick Hair in 2020 and the 25 Best Haircuts for Thin Hair.